wp-plugins/gotmls/readme.txt

 * Encoded definition update for better compatibility with some servers that have post limitation.
 * Improved the code cleanup expression that is applied after removal of known threats.

-= 1.2.07.30 =
-* BETA Release, Only downlod this version if your version does not finish the scan.
-* Whole new scan engine (not for everyone), takes longer but finishes more often.

 = 1.2.07.29 =
 * Fixed return URL on Donate form.

-= 1.2.07.28 =
-* Added options to limit scan to specific folders.

 = 1.2.07.20 =
 * Fixed XSS vulnerability.